 Stainless steel is sensitive to any acid.
-Even common such as orange juice are acidic enough to make permanent etches on some stainless steel.
+Even common acids such as orange juice are acidic enough to make permanent etches on some stainless steel.

 When accidents do occur, it is important to remove and neutralize the spill or splash as quickly as possible.
 Most alkaline cleaners will be fine for neutralizing the acid.